Policies of Pedigree International Registry

 – Sale of a goat

-The breeder/seller must complete all the registry paperwork, submit fees, and send to PI.
+The breeder/seller (active PI client) must complete all the registry paperwork, submit fees, and send to PI.

 The buyer may no longer register or transfer goats that were purchased.
 The breeder/seller must complete all the registry paperwork, submit fees, and send to PI.
 This applies to transfers made both on the back of the certificate and transfers on application.
 Transfer fees are the same weather transferring to buyers that are clients or non clients.